f1nnix/dantetg/README.md

 * important files are stored in named volume;
 * requires no mounts to host file system.

+> ## Please, note
+>
+> * **Mounts:** `/etc` is mounted to volume completely as Docker doesn't support particular file mounts to named volumes.
+> * **Encryption:** by default credentials are sent __unencrypted.__ You can inspect traffic with Wireshark (look for PSH/ACK packages) to find out with data are transmitted.
+This is due SOCKS5 is a data transport protocol, not encryption strategy.
+> * **Block all irrelevant ports:** to prevent Dante server recon by third-party bots and researchers, bind all ports except SOCKS5 to static IP/VPN.
+This can prevent server recon or misconfigure flaws.
+> * **No license, no warranty:** it's just a PoC with dozens of omited obvious tips.
+Use it at you own risk.

 ## Usage

 **Requirements:** Docker 18.01, docker-compose 1.18+.
 Should also work on previous versions.